cowwoc/requirements.js/docs/Colored_Diff.md

 * Delete "foos".
 * Keep "ball".
 * Insert "room".
 * There is no whitespace before "ballroom" or after "foosball".
 This padding is used to line up the strings vertically.

 ## Example 5: Objects with the same toString() that are not equal

 * If objects are not equal, and their `toString()` values differ, we output their String representations.
-* If the `toString()` values are equal, but their types differ, we output the string representation of `Actual` followed by the two types (i.e. `Actual.class` vs `Expected.class`).
+* If the `toString()` values are equal, but their types differ, we output the string representation of `Actual` followed by the two types (i.e. `Type.of(Actual)` vs `Type.of(Expected)`).
 * If their classes are equal, but their `hashCode()` values differ, we output the string representation of `Actual` followed by the two hashcodes (i.e. `Actual.hashCode()` vs `Expected.hashCode()`).

-For example:
+For example,

 ```text
 Actual   = "null"